sam17/ace_USB3/README.md

 ```

 ##Additional Features
- A test code using only OpenCV to test camera grabbing and siplaying with OpenCV is added in the test folder.
+ A test code using only OpenCV to test camera grabbing and displaying with OpenCV is added in the test folder.